-

 In Squamish orthography, the glottal stop is represented by the digit 7 instead of ʔ, as in Sḵwx̱wú7mesh.

-Numbers like π and 2 are irrational.
+Numbers like and are irrational.
 Are they called that because they are unreasonable?
 Or is it just because they just can’t be expressed as a ratio of two integers?

 As it turns out, this question is even harder to answer in Ancient Greek.
 On the one hand, the word used by (e.g.) Euclid to describe irrational lengths (ἄλογος) comes from adding the negative prefix ἄ- to the word for ratio (λόγος).
 On the other hand, λόγος and ἄλογος had a lot of other meanings.